 About the Artist

-My jewelry skills are mostly self-taught, and five years ago found a new passion for moving metal with hammer and torch.
-The beautiful shapes and textures that can be accomplished through these two tools are nothing short of amazing.
+My jewelry skills are mostly self-taught, and after starting with natural stone beads and wire, I quickly found a passion for moving metal with hammer, saw and torch.
+The beautiful shapes and textures that can be accomplished through these simple tools are nothing short of amazing.
 Click HERE if you'd like to know more about how I got started making my jewelry.

 Each one of the pieces in my shop is completely handmade, including jump rings and clasps.
 Metal pieces are fabricated by hand using a jeweler's saw, multiple hammers (you can never have too many hammers) and my wonderful acetylene torch.
 The beads, gems and metal charms that I use are lovingly gathered from sources all over the world.
 I love vintage brass stamped charms - it's an addiction, and you'll see them in many of my mixed metal pieces.
 Metals used in my jewelry include fine silver (99.99 pure, and less subject to tarnishing, but softer than sterling), sterling silver, copper and brass, as well as 14 and 18kt gold.
 Recycled metals and conflict free eco-friendly stones and gems are always used if at all possible.